-132. To the extent that independent pharmacies are claiming they are disadvantaged because of their size relative to chain pharmacies because independent pharmacies receive lower reimbursement rates than chain pharmacies for the same drugs, we show that such a claim is not supported by the data.199 To assess this claim, one can compare reimbursement rates by a particular PBM to independent pharmacies and chain pharmacies not affiliated with that PBM (which we term non-affiliated chain pharmacies).
-We exclude affiliated chain pharmacies from this analysis to address any potential issues with transfer prices.200 Examining data produced by the three largest PBMs to the FTC, we find that reimbursement rates paid to independent pharmacies are generally higher than reimbursement rates paid to non-affiliated chain pharmacies.
+132. To the extent that independent pharmacies are claiming they are disadvantaged because of their size relative to chain pharmacies because independent pharmacies receive lower reimbursement rates than chain pharmacies for the same drugs, we show that such a claim is not supported by the data.
+To assess this claim, one can compare reimbursement rates by a particular PBM to independent pharmacies and chain pharmacies not affiliated with that PBM (which we term non-affiliated chain pharmacies).
+We exclude affiliated chain pharmacies from this analysis to address any potential issues with transfer prices.
+Examining data produced by the three largest PBMs to the FTC, we find that reimbursement rates paid to independent pharmacies are generally higher than reimbursement rates paid to non-affiliated chain pharmacies.

-133. To compare reimbursement rates paid by Caremark, Express Scripts, and Optum Rx to independent and non-affiliated chain retail pharmacies, we examine data for non-specialty branded and non-specialty generic drugs that have at least 100 prescriptions for each PBM, within a given year, between 2017 and 2022, at both independent and non-affiliated chain retail pharmacies.201 We then estimate a regression relating the reimbursement rate paid to the
+133. To compare reimbursement rates paid by Caremark, Express Scripts, and Optum Rx to independent and non-affiliated chain retail pharmacies, we examine data for non-specialty

-199 See, also, ¶ 127 above.
+&lt;sup>199 See, also, ¶ 127 above.